What If... T'Challa Became a Star-Lord?: Writing

 The episode was written around January and February 2019.
 In the episode's alternate storyline, Yondu Udonta and the Ravagers abduct a young T'Challa instead of Peter Quill, with T'Challa becoming the hero Star-Lord.
 The writers had wanted to explore what it would be like if Yondu abducted a different child, and settled on T'Challa when they realized that he was the same age as Peter Quill.
 Boseman read early versions of the episode's script to ensure that they stayed true to T'Challa's character, since he is a role model and hero to younger viewers.
 Guardians of the Galaxy director James Gunn also gave notes on the script, especially for how it used the Ravagers, while Black Panther writer and director Ryan Coogler and executive producer Nate Moore were shown the script to ensure it was a faithful adaption of T'Challa and his world.
-The episode is inspired by heist films, with Bradley taking specific influence for the episode's tone from the film Ocean's Eleven (2001); this became slightly more serious following Boseman's death.
+The episode is inspired by heist films, with Bradley taking specific influence for the episode's tone from the film Ocean's Eleven (2001); but the episode became slightly more serious following Boseman's death.

 Boseman felt the episode allowed T'Challa to have "more of a wink and a smile" without the pressure of being king, but still retained his "moral compass".
 Bradley described T'Challa as a character who changes his environment rather than having a character arc himself, saying, "He doesn't go through a transformation, he transforms the world".
 The writers therefore wanted to see how T'Challa could "transform outer space", and decided that he would become a Robin Hood-like figure who is "creating the best world for people, creating the best life" while still being true to who he is.
 The episode explores the "ripple effect" that this has across the galaxy, resulting in changes from the MCU films such as the Guardians of the Galaxy never forming; the Ravagers becoming a "more noble, straight-laced operation"; and the supervillain Thanos being reformed and joining the Ravagers.
 The writers initially avoided addressing Thanos in the episode, but added him when they realized that he could be a good example to show the differences in this universe caused by T'Challa.
 A running joke throughout the episode is that Thanos still believes his plan to eliminate half the universe would have worked.
 This change to Thanos created the "power vacuum" that allows Taneleer Tivan / The Collector to become a supervillain, and also allows Thanos' adopted daughter Nebula to be portrayed as better-adjusted.
 The writers chose to hint at a relationship between Nebula and T'Challa because they did not feel Gamora would be a good romantic fit for T'Challa as she was for Quill in the Guardians of the Galaxy films.
 This gives Nebula a femme fatale/Tess Ocean-type role in the episode, with this version of the character marketed as "Heist Nebula".